 The initial findings of impending cord compression may be quite subtle, and there should be a high index of suspicion when back pain or weakness of the lower extremities develops in a cancer patient.

 MRI is usually the initial imaging procedure of choice in a cancer patient with new-onset back pain.
 If the back pain symptom is nonspecific, a whole-body PET scan with 18F-2-deoxyglucose may be a useful screening procedure.
 Bone radiographs are neither sensitive nor specific for the evaluation of a cancer patient with back pain.
 When neurologic findings suggest spinal cord compression, an emergent MRI should be obtained; the MRI should survey the entire spine to define all areas of tumor involvement for treatment planning purposes.

 Patients with a known cancer diagnosis found to have epidural impingement of the spinal cord should be given corticosteroids immediately.
 The initial dexamethasone dose is 10–100 mg intravenously followed by 4–6 mg every 6 hours intravenously or orally.
 Patients without a known diagnosis of cancer should have emergent surgery to relieve the impingement and obtain a pathologic specimen; preoperative corticosteroids should not be given since they might induce a tumor response and compromise the pathology results.
 Patients with solid tumors who have a single area of compression and who are considered candidates for surgery are best treated first with surgical decompression followed by radiation therapy.
-Better outcomes (ie, improved ability to ambulate and ...
+Better outcomes (ie, ...